-- ▷ Total discharge damages the battery.
+- ➤ Total discharge damages the battery.
 The consequence may be deformation, heat development, and damage due to scorching. - Once a battery with acid is discharged, it can freeze in temperatures of below zero.
-This damages the battery. - ▷ Recharge battery in good time.
+This damages the battery.

 The starter battery will be totally discharged via a closed circuit current (inactive appliances).
 Inactive appliances are optional devices such as a radio, alarm system, navigation system or a central locking system.
 Inactive appliances discharge the starter battery when the vehicle engine is switched off.